-The DBT shall perform Work related to signs in accordance with Section 7.1 and the following sections.
+The DBT shall perform Work related to signs in accordance with Section 7.1 and the following sections.Flat Sheet Signs

-List any additional requirements, for example: Recreational and Cultural Interest Area Signs, Destination Guide Signs, Memorial or Dedication Signs, Road User Services Guidance, Tourist Information, and Evacuation Routes.
-Also identify responsibilities of existing third-party signs/supports that are impacted by project.
-Provide details/specifications for any custom signage, such as local requirements for overhead mast arm mounted street name signage.
-If specific treatments are desired for locations where the TEM and OMUTCD provide options to the designer, such as multi-lane freeways exits, then define requirements for DBT.

-Flat Sheet Signs

 Flat Sheet Sign work required: Yes ☐ No.

 Redesign and replace all existing flat sheet signs with new signs, except as indicated below.
 This includes all signs on the mainline and interchange ramps.
 This also includes all STOP signs on intersecting roads.
 Size the signs in accordance with the OMUTCD.